Worthingtons Marsh Wren: Cistohorus palustris griseus

 Conservation and Management

-The Worthington’s marsh wren is protected by the U.S. Migratory Bird Treaty Act and as a State Species of Special Concern by Florida’s Endangered and Threatened Species Rule .
+The Worthington’s marsh wren is protected by the U.S. Migratory Bird Treaty Act and as a State Threatened species by Florida’s Endangered and Threatened Species Rule .

 Biological Status Review (BSR)